billvaglienti/ProtoGen/README.md

 - `name` : The name of the data, not optional (unless `inMemoryType="null"`).
 This is the name that will be referenced in code.

+- `title` : The name of the data in the documentation output.
+If title is not given then `name` is used.

 - `inMemoryType` : The type information for the data in memory, not optional (unless `struct` or `enum` attribute is present).
 Options for the in-memory type are:
     - `unsignedX` or `uintX_t`: is a unsigned integer with X bits, where X can be 8, 16, 32, or 64.
     - `signedX` or `intX_t` : is a signed integer with X bits, where X can be 8, 16, 32, or 64.